5 Signs It’s Time To Upgrade Your Debit Card To A Credit Card

 Below, we’ve gathered the top five signs to help you gauge your readiness to upgrade your trusty debit card to a credit card that you can count on for most if not all of your needs.

-Although credit cards have high-interest rates and some even require you to fork out an annual fee, using your credit card responsibly can help you earn tangible rewards over time as you spend on day to day purchases (e.g. groceries, petrol, dining), online shopping, travel bookings etc. Make each dollar of yours go further already!
+Although credit cards have high interest rates and some even require an annual fee, using your credit card responsibly can help you earn tangible rewards over time as you spend on day-to-day purchases (e.g., groceries, petrol, dining), online shopping, travel bookings, etc. Make each dollar of yours go further already!

 Live by the mantra ‘spend within your means’ no matter how much or little disposable income you have?
 You are likely to do well managing a credit card if you don’t even fancy the idea of spending money just because you have easy access to credit.